Banner Health

 • Diabetes: 200 mg/dL or higher

-After diagnosis, your provider may do additional tests to confirm type 1 vs. type 2 diabetes and check for any complications affecting your heart, eyes or kidneys.
+After diagnosis, your provider may order additional tests to confirm type 1 vs. type 2 diabetes and evaluate your overall health.

 What are the treatment options for type 2 diabetes?